BarterTrade (BART) Price Hits $0.0031 on Exchanges

-BarterTrade (BART) traded down 0.4% against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on March 19th.
-One BarterTrade coin can now be purchased for $0.0031 or 0.00000007 BTC on major exchanges.
-BarterTrade has a market capitalization of $210,343.67 and $86,911.00 worth of BarterTrade was traded on exchanges in the last day.
-During the last seven days, BarterTrade has traded up 7.1% against the dollar.
+BarterTrade (BART) traded down 0.6% against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on March 20th.
+One BarterTrade coin can currently be bought for approximately $0.0031 or 0.00000007 BTC on popular exchanges.
+During the last seven days, BarterTrade has traded up 8.6% against the US dollar.
+BarterTrade has a total market capitalization of $210,008.88 and approximately $85,375.00 worth of BarterTrade was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.